 On 5th November 2024, we sent our open letter to the Family Division and the Family Justice Board, calling on them to undertake an urgent review of hair strand drug testing in the family courts.
 Our open letter was sent with over 90 co-signatories, from more than 20 different organisations, including barristers and King's Counsels from a number of chambers, solicitors, academics and voluntary sector specialists.

-Release Legal Emergency & Drugs Service, Co-signatories of the open letter
+Release Legal Emergency & Drugs Service, Co-signatories of our open letter

 Kirsty Kitchen and Naomi Delap, Birth Companions